JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 To learn about Android libraries creation, see [Create an Android library](https://developer.android.com/studio/projects/android-library) in the Android developer documentation.

-To produce the Android library, two more Gradle plugins are used in addition to Kotlin Multiplatform:
+To produce the Android library, a separate Gradle plugin is used in addition to Kotlin Multiplatform:

-* Android library
-* Kotlin Android extensions

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">